Chapter 5

 All that being said, I’m not actually writing this to tell you that you should participate in any of the activities I’ve discussed in this article.
 After reading everything I wrote above, the most important thing to remember is that, regardless of the conclusions you’ve come to as far as whether it would be sinful for you to participate in any of the actions I just discussed, if you’re in the body of Christ, you are not called to condemn the rest of the world for what they do, or to try to influence it to straighten up their walk.
 Nor are we meant to get involved in politics to try to enforce our own preferences on the rest of the world (politics and moralism are the domain of the unbeliever, and are not activities those of us in the body of Christ are called to participate in).
 All you’re called to do is walk in accord with spirit, and let the rest of the world make their own decisions about morality.
 And so, if you have concluded that it would be a sin for you to participate in some of the actions discussed in this article, by all means, avoid doing so.
 Just don’t judge your brothers and sisters in Christ for doing whatever they decide to do.

 Still, if you really want a general principle of morality to live by under the dispensation of grace, I can give you the philosophy of morality I myself live by (just don’t take this as a rule; it’s simply my own principles that my conscience and common sense led me to).
 In no particular order, I ask myself a number of questions, such as, “is it loving to do so?”
 If it’s done (or avoided) out of actual love or compassion, odds are high that it’s fine to do.
 I’ll also consider whether it’s harming anybody unnecessarily against their will.
 This is because certain actions can harm people without being sinful, actions such as defending someone against an attacker, for example, or a doctor amputating a limb to protect against the spread of a disease, so sometimes harmful/evil actions are necessary (and the “against their will” part is because something such as piercing someone’s ears when they want it done is technically causing them “harm,” or is at least damaging their body — even if only the tiniest bit — but it’s not to a fatal or even serious degree, and it’s their desire to have it done, so a professional piercer can rest assured that they aren’t sinning by causing this sort of harm or damage).
 But if an action would result in unnecessary harm to somebody against their will, it should likely be avoided.
 Another consideration is whether an action would get one in trouble with the police or break a secular law of the land.
 If it would, it’s probably best do something else instead.
 Of course, I also look to Scripture to see whether Paul has spoken against a specific action I might be wanting to do.
-While his teachings were exhortations rather than commandments, for the most part, it’s still a good idea to see what he had to say about things if you’re in the body of Christ (for those who are in the Israel of God instead, they should be looking to what the Circumcision writings say they should do and not do) and don’t want to miss out on the allotment of the kingdom of God (which should not be confused with salvation; the allotment is a special inheritance, specifically reigning with Christ, but it isn’t salvation for those in the body of Christ, since salvation isn’t based on our actions — even if we stop believing in Him for some reason, He’ll remain faithful to us from a salvation perspective since He can’t disown, or deny, Himself, and the body of Christ is now a part of Himself), if that’s possible (although I’m not actually entirely convinced that it is).
+While his teachings were exhortations rather than commandments (meaning they were good ideas to follow, but not required of us, for the most part), it’s still a good idea to see what he had to say about things if you’re in the body of Christ (for those who are in the Israel of God instead, they should be looking to what the Circumcision writings say they should do and not do).
 And last (but definitely not least), I think about whether it’s an idolatrous action that would result in the worship of another deity (or the worship of anything/anyone other than God).
 If so, I definitely don’t do it.
 But if something is loving, isn’t harming others unnecessarily against their will, isn’t illegal, doesn’t go against (properly translated and interpreted) Scripture, and isn’t idolatrous, I have the faith that it’s generally perfectly fine to do so.
 If you don’t have the same sort of faith about a specific action, however, it would be a sin for you to do it, and you should avoid any action that would go against your own conscience until you have legitimately changed your mind about it being wrong (just don’t judge another person for their actions — presuming these aren’t actions that harm others unnecessarily against their will, aren’t illegal, and aren’t idolatrous — if it isn’t going against their conscience).

 Next chapter: Politics